M4thi4s/count_mail_raspberry_to_arduino/README.txt

 execute the following command in root :
 -"bash check_mail.sh" (this code start the python code automatically but you need to pose 2 codes on the same file path)

-contact :
-  -if you have any problem with the installation or execution send me a msg pls skype - mathelec5 gmail - 3l3ctro.m4thi4s@gmail.com